f5devcentral/f5-k8s-demo/mytypelb/README.md

 Container Ingress Services 2.2.0 it generates TransportServer CRD instances to support L4 TCP services.

-This requires that you are running CIS in CRD mode!
+**This requires that you are running CIS in CRD mode!**

-The process is to assign a service that includes "loadBalancerIP"
+The process is to assign a service that includes "loadBalancerIP" OR use an IP address from a pre-allocated range (configurable via ConfigMap)

 This script will identify these resources and create a BIG-IP VirtaulServer with either the  IP address specified or pick from